go-jet/jet/README.md

     Film.FilmID.ASC(),
 )
 ```
-_Package(dot) import is used so that statement would resemble as much as possible as native SQL._
+_Package(dot) import is used, so the statements would resemble as much as possible as native SQL._
 Note that every column has a type.
 String column `Language.Name` and `Category.Name` can be compared only with
 string columns and expressions. `Actor.ActorID`, `FilmActor.ActorID`, `Film.Length` are integer columns
 and can be compared only with integer columns and expressions.